-Geek Culture is no longer on the fringes of society but has reached the point where it plays a significant role within the entertainment and economic fabric of the twenty-first century.
+Geek culture is no longer on the fringes of society but has reached the point where it plays a significant role within the entertainment and economic fabric of the twenty-first century.
 Comic book superheroes dominant the box office, Star Trek and Star Wars are more than science fiction epics to millions of fans, video games have evolved into a billion-dollar industry, and popular culture has been embraced as an educational tool in high schools and universities.
-Many cities across the United States – from Seattle to San Diego, New York to Los Angeles, and Boston to Pittsburgh – even have their own Geek history that has helped shaped their identity.
+Many cities across the United States – from Seattle to San Diego, New York to Los Angeles, and Boston to Pittsburgh – even have their own geek history that has helped shaped their identity.

-When the crew of the Starship Enterprise embarked on its five-year mission in 1966, Captain James T. Kirk pronounced space as the “Final Frontier.”
+When the crew of the Starship Enterprise embarked on its five-year mission in 1966, Captain James T. Kirk proclaimed space the “Final Frontier.”
 Six years earlier, presidential candidate John F. Kennedy declared, “We stand today on the edge of a New Frontier, the frontier of the 1960s, the frontier of unknown opportunities and perils, the frontier of unfilled hopes and unfilled threats.”

 Anthony Letizia